SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-31-fda-bivalent-omicron-eua.md

 <script async src="https://platform.twitter.com/widgets.js"></script>

 I'm not gonna trawl through all the primary presentations myself, this time.
-(Post-COVID-19 brain fog, you know.)
+(Post-COVID-19 brain fog, you know.
+But if you want to make your own deep dive, then top off your tanks and [go here to get the slide decks](https://www.cdc.gov/vaccines/acip/meetings/slides-2022-09-01-02.html).)
 So I'm gonna rely on Helen to be my guide to what's happening (it took her 62 tweets!).
 Seems like a good option for my tired brain.

 Some interesting highlights from her Twitter thread: